Andreas Christensen

 Christensen began his career at Skjold Birkerød and later joined Brøndby.
 He joined Chelsea at the age of 15 in February 2012, making his professional debut in October 2014.
-From 2015 to 2017, he was loaned to Bundesliga club Borussia Mönchengladbach, where he made 82 appearances and scored 7 goals.
+After a two-year loan to German club Borussia Mönchengladbach, he returned to Chelsea in 2017, winning the FA Cup, UEFA Europa League and UEFA Champions League with the club.
+In 2022, he was signed by Barcelona, where he won La Liga in his debut season.

-Christensen made his full international debut for Denmark in June 2015, and represented the nation at the 2018 FIFA World Cup, UEFA Euro 2020 and the 2022 World Cup.
+Christensen made his full international debut for Denmark in June 2015, and represented the nation at the 2018 FIFA World Cup, UEFA Euro 2020, the 2022 World Cup and Euro 2024.